What is the function of an electronic signature?

 - Step 3: Present

 Documents are presented on a desktop or mobile device.
-Define workflow rules and control which documents are visible to participants in the transaction
+Administrators can define workflow rules and control which documents are visible to participants in the transaction

 - Step 4: Data Capture